April gardening jobs

 - Continue to sow hardy annuals outside

-- Remove any insulation of borderline-hardy plants
+- Remove any horticultural fleece from borderline-hardy plants

 - Plant spring bedding and summer bulbs in pots

-- Plant compact trees, shrubs and evergreens in pots
+- Plant compact trees, shrubs, and evergreens in pots